simgrid/simgrid/docs/source/tuto_s4u.rst

 **SimGrid was invented to answer such questions.** Do not believe the fools saying that all you need to study such settings is a simple discrete event simulator.
-Do you really want to reinvent the wheel, debug your own tool, optimize it and validate its models against real settings for ages, or do you prefer to sit on the shoulders of a giant?
+Do you really want to reinvent the wheel, debug and optimize your own tool, and validate its models against real settings for ages, or do you prefer to sit on the shoulders of a giant?
 With SimGrid, you can focus on your algorithm.
 The whole simulation mechanism is already working.